-This blog is part two of three in our blog series on DMARC.
+This blog is Part 2 in our 3-part series on DMARC email security.

 Now that you know the basics of Domain-Based Message Authentification Reporting and Conformance (DMARC), it's time to take a closer look at its workflow in email security, and the various components involved.
 The main goal of DMARC is to prevent your company's email domain from being used for email spoofing, phishing scams and other cybercrimes.